iFixit/node-markup/README.md

 very different way from the backend, so the frontend will be more or less trial-and-error for the user (you) until I've finished documenting it.

+* Do not include sourceFile or destinationFile in the frontend JSON.
+You can add a source image manually to the Fabric.js canvas, or leave it blank.

 Long story short:

 1. Include Fabric.js and ImageMarkupBuilder.js in the HTML